From Turkey to Tanzania, here are our top picks for the best destinations!

 Check out Holidayguru’s Top 10 destinations for female Solo travel, according to our savvy female staff members and friends.

 Cosmopolitan cities, sandy beaches, rugged wilderness and the Great Barrier Reef.
-Is there any reason why you wouldn’t want to see Australia.
-Of course, it’s expensive to get to and pricey once you’re there but this shouldn’t put you off taking the plunge down under for your big solo adventure.
+Is there any reason why you wouldn’t want to see Australia?
+Of course, it’s expensive to get to and pricey once you’re there ($12 for a beer, anyone?) but this shouldn’t put you off taking the plunge down under for your big solo adventure.

 “There are so many backpackers there that the tourism industry is really tailored to solo travel,” according to Online editor for Holidayguru Netherlands Willeke van Doorn, who’s been twice.